 - Bill Harrison, Lecturer of English (former member)

-- Tony Hoppa, Executive Director of Academic Communications
+- Tony Hoppa, former Executive Director of Academic Communications (former member)

 - Enrico Johnson, Assistant Provost for Finance and Facilities